byakodvinod1-a11y/task-manager/README.md

 ## 🤖 AI Development Process

-The project was built with active support from an **Agentic AI assistant (ChatGPT)**, used throughout the SDLC.
+The project was built with active support from an **Agentic AI assistant **, used throughout the SDLC.

 ### AI-Assisted Activities